A friend sent me the following link Ten Myths about Canadian Health Care: Busted

 During my first year in Canada, I had private insurance.
 That insurance was far cheaper here than in the states….and covered far more.
 NO DEDUCTIBLES!

-Occasionally I have to go to the dentist.
+Occasionally I have to go to the Fountain Valley Dental Care clinic.
 I have no dental coverage.
 Filling: $75, includes x-rays.
 Extraction: $75.

 Some Canadians take dental insurance…or employers supply it.
 I find the prices so cheap that dental insurance seems ridiculous…especially after going to American dentists.